Acacia desertorum

 Acacia desertorum is a species of flowering plant in the family Fabaceae and is endemic to the southern inland of Western Australia.
-It is a shrub with terete phyllodes, tooth-like stipules, spherical heads of bright golden yellow flowers and more or linear, thinly leathery pods.
+It is a shrub with terete phyllodes, tooth-like stipules, spherical heads of bright golden yellow flowers and more or less linear, thinly leathery pods.

 Description

 Acacia desertorum is a shrub that typically grows to a height of 0.6 to 2 m, and rarely a tree to 4 mm, that has branchlets that are covered with silky hairy between glabrous ribs.
 The phyllodes are ascending, terete and straight to slightly curved, 50–130 mm long and 1–1.5 mm in diameter and have 8 to 16 parallel rather broad veins.
 The flowers are bright golden yellow, and borne in one or two spherical, elliptic or oblong heads 7–9 mm long and 6–8 mm in diameter, in axils on a peduncle 3–8 mm long.
 Flowering time depends on the variety, and the pods are linear, straight to slightly curved, up to 85 mm long and 1.5–2 mm wide.
 The seeds are linear, mottled light brown 4.0–4.5 mm long with a conical aril about the same length as the seed.